 Once you are admitted to a direct enrollment Study Abroad program and commit to participating, you are strongly encouraged to schedule an appointment with your academic adviser to discuss the credits you hope to earn during your time abroad (i.e. major/minor/Core/elective).
 Your adviser will not be responsible for approving your credits, but can guide you through considerations related to your academic plan.

 You may wish to begin the petition process to seek approval for planned courses to count as major, minor, or Core credit at this time [process described below].

 Please note: In some locations, you may not be able to register for your courses abroad until you arrive in-country for your program.
 This makes it difficult to plan ahead with certainty.
-Your Study Abroad Program Coordinator can help locate resources on course offerings for most study abroad partner institutions, but this is not a guarantee that you will be able to enroll in your preferred courses.
+Your Study Abroad Program Manager can help locate resources on course offerings for most study abroad partner institutions, but this is not a guarantee that you will be able to enroll in your preferred courses.
 Have several alternative options in place.

 - While Abroad

-Once you are on-site and register for your courses abroad, communicate your registrations with both your Study Abroad Program Coordinator and your academic adviser as early as possible.
+Once you are on-site and register for your courses abroad, communicate your registrations with both your Study Abroad Program Manager and your academic adviser as early as possible.
 If you have questions about course offerings and possible equivalencies, your academic adviser and the Office of the Dean of Students can provide helpful guidance.
 This can help you clarify how the courses in which you enroll may fit into your academic plan.

 If you have not started the process already, you may wish to begin petitioning for specific coursework to count as major, minor, or Core credit at this time.